Transform lives as a Certified Health Coach:

 The role of health coaches in Functional Medicine

-Help Clients Understand Their Doctor’s Plan of Care
+Assist Clients In Implementing Their Plan of Care

-Offer tools and accountability when clients implement new habit changes
+Provide tools and accountability to implement new habit changes

 Motivate clients using positive psychology techniques